Flexible and customized production, the big challenge of today's factories

 More than 100 students and professionals attend the University of Navarra's conference Logistic

-"Factories are faced with challenge to make production more flexible, which must be mass-produced and also customized.
-All this leads us to produce many low-volume batches and to the need for autonomous and intelligent factories."
-This was stated by Xabier Madina, from OMRON Industrial Automation Europe, at the conference Logistics organized by the University's School of Economics at partnership with Chair Volkswagen Navarra
+"Factories are faced with the challenge of making production more flexible, which must be mass-produced and also customized.
+All this leads us to produce many batches of little Issue and the need for autonomous and intelligent factories".
+This was stated by Xabier Madina, from OMRON Industrial Automation Europe, at the conference Logistics organized by the University's School of Economics at partnership with Chair Volkswagen Navarra.

 In an edition that addressed automation as a factor core topic to understand the future of logistics in the business environment, Madina said that the dynamism of the market is forcing us to rethink the way we produce.
 In his speech he pointed out three main vectors of change: social, technological and environmental.